Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action (Delete) and the resource (Synthetics tests) with the key parameter (by public ID).
-It effectively distinguishes from sibling delete tools for other resources.
+The description clearly states the action (delete), resource (Synthetics tests), and method (by public ID).
+It distinguishes itself from sibling tools like create-synthetics-test and update-synthetics-test.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.